zhouyangpkuer/Pyramid_Sketch_Framework/README.md

 ## Output format

 Our program will print the throughput of insertion and query of these eight sketches and the ARE and AAE of these sketches.
-Note that to obtain more convincing results of throughput, you are supposed to set the micro "testcycles" in the main.cpp to a larger value (e.g. 100).
+Note that to obtain more convincing results of throughput, you are supposed to set the micro "testcycles" in the main.cpp to a larger value (e.g. 100) and run the program on a Linux server.